-Conceived of as a way to address the vitality, diversity, and inventiveness that characterizes contemporary art, Directions has inspired artist to employ an amazing range of practices, media, concepts, and techniques over the years.
-They have arranged towers of hangers and plastic bottles (Dan Steinhilber), draped hundreds of yards of brightly colored fabric (Beverly Semmes), lead fifty members of the public through a day-long spontaneously generated performance (Oliver Herring), intrigued visitors with larger-than-life hyper real human figures (Ron Mueck), and have even presented ideas for work that was never realized (Cai Guo-Qiang).
+Conceived as a way to address the vitality, diversity, and inventiveness that characterizes contemporary art, Directions has inspired artists to employ an amazing range of practices, media, concepts, and techniques over the years.
+Artists have re-envisioned the lobby space (Jim Lambie), debuted new video work (Marina Abramovic), led members of the public through a day-long spontaneously generated performance (Oliver Herring), intrigued visitors with larger-than-life, hyper real human figures (Ron Mueck), imagined alternative histories for the Hirshhorn (Terence Gower), and even presented ideas for a work that was never realized (Cai Guo-Qiang).